robtweed/qewd/README.md

     docker pull rtweed/qewd-server-rpi

-Create two files within a folder of your choice (eg *~/myQEWDApp*), using the sub-folder structure shown below:
+Create three files within a folder of your choice (eg *~/myQEWDApp*), using the sub-folder structure shown below:

         ~/myQEWDApp
             |